 ENDURO ROUTE - SECTION ONE

 After a long drive to the lowest point in Zimbabwe near the confluence of the Save and Runde rivers, participants camp the first night on the Banks of the Save River at the Jamanda Community Camp.
-The camp is just across the Save River from the wild and unspoilt Gonarezhou National Park.
-For those who would like to indulge themselves, luxury accommodation is available at Chilo Gorge Lodge.
+The local community raises a camping fee for the use of the camp, which is just across the Save River from the wild and unspoilt Gonarezhou National Park.
+For those who would like to indulge themselves, luxury and comfortable, self-catering accommodation is available at the nearby Chilo Gorge Lodge.

 Beyond the Musirizwi, the road eventually becomes better defined and there are some exquisite pieces of country as the route follows the watershed between the Musirizwi and the Bwazi Rivers.